romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 - **POST** `/articles/:slug/favorite`
     * JSON payload:
         - **favorite**: true to make favorite, false to un-favorite the article
-    * No response needed
+    * No response is needed

 - **DELETE** `/articles/:slug`: delete article
-    * No response needed
+    * No response is needed

 Register and login responses should be of the following type: